Filing an Application

 - By providing your credit card information with your application.

 Important!
 If paying by credit card, please note we do not accept applications with credit card information over e-mail.
 Applications with credit card information are only accepted via e-File, regular mail or courier.

 Filing Your AABS Application

-You can file your completed Application and Certificate of Service to AABS by mail or in person.
+You can file your completed Application and Certificate of Service to AABS by mail.